By Randi Mazzella

 What happens to college athletes who choose a college based on playing a sport and then they don’t (or can’t) play anymore?

-Renee Lopez, a recruiting and coaching educator, says, “Students that colleges recruit to play on a college team were usually star athletes in high school.
+Renee Lopez, a recruiting and coaching educator and author of Looking for a FULL Ride?
+An Insider’s Recruiting Guide, says, “Students that colleges recruit to play on a college team were usually star athletes in high school.
 They were team captains, received local media attention, got a lot of playing time, and had coaches who praised them.
 They get to college as a freshman and are competing at a much higher level.
 Many are not mentally prepared for the challenge, and they struggle.”

 High school athletes may underestimate the physical demand of college sports.
 Teammates and competitors are bigger, stronger, and faster than at the high school level.
 It also is difficult for these athletes, many away from the careful eye of their parents for the first time.
 It’s hard to stay healthy, get enough sleep, and eat properly.
 Injuries and illnesses due to fatigue (such as mono) are also common.